 Alejandro Secades Rodríguez has graduated in Aerospace engineering, with a Master in Mechatronics.
 He has been a Project Developer at the MCI Mechatronics Department since 2016 where he has worked on a distinct variety of topics with special focus on CFD, CAD design, and control engineering.

-Workshop Smart machines and smart technologies "On the Digital Representation of Heavy-Duty Vehicles: a case study and outlook"
+Workshop Smart machines "On the Digital Representation of Heavy-Duty Vehicles: a case study and outlook"

 Andrea Gaiola, mechanical engineer, works as junior research fellow at the UNIMORE Engineering Department Enzo Ferrari, in Modena.
 His research activity focuses on modelling and simulation of hydraulic systems for mobile machinery applications and analysis of alternative energy saving architectures.

-Workshop Smart machines and smart technologies "Modelling and Simulation of the Hydraulic Circuit of the Wheel Loader"
+Workshop Smart technologies "Modelling and Simulation of the Hydraulic Circuit of the Wheel Loader"

 He started working on industrial application of Computational Fluid Dynamics at EnginSoft in 2000.
 He has been project manager and responsible for CFD activities in different industrial sectors.